2ndQuadrant/pg_stat_plans/README.rst

 discard statistics for plans that we may not see again, if this is due to a simple shift in the planner's preferences.

 The first time that a query is invalidated, a WARNING message is raised.
+It may be possible to observe the point at which the planner begins to prefer an alternative plan by referring to the ``last_startup_cost`` and/or ``last_total_cost`` columns for each entry (among a set of entries for the same query).

 Note that there are numerous caveats related to this function.
 They are noted separately below, under "Limitations".